hayhan/loganalyzer/README.md

 ## **Porting to Other Log Producing Systems**

 LOG_TYPE currently supports 'cm' and 'ftp'.
 The former one indicates logs of DOCSIS on Cable Modem.
-The latter indicates logs of ftp client of Filezilla.
+The latter indicates logs of ftp client Filezilla.
 To analyze other system's logs, you need port application dependent files in the folder: analyzer/extensions/LOG_TYPE/.
 Also, make sure the correct LOG_TYPE is set in the config file: analyzer/config/config.yaml.

 ## **Running Environment**